vaishakkmenon/RAG_Personal/data/mds/resume--vaishak-menon--2025-09-23.md

 # Work Experience

-## Computer Science Teaching Assistant — University of Alabama at Birmingham (Aug 2022–May 2025) · Birmingham, AL
+## Computer Science Teaching Assistant — University of Alabama at Birmingham (Aug 2022 – May 2025) · Birmingham, AL

 - Assisted professors in teaching Data Structure and Algorithms in Python and Java and Systems Programming in C.
 - Evaluated and provided feedback on more than 400 assignments each semester, achieving a turnaround time of under 72 hours.
 - Mentored students in core programming concepts, guided them through assignment completion, and delivered in-depth code feedback to accelerate skill development.

-## Infrastructure Intern — Maven Wave Partners (Jun 2023–Aug 2023) · Chicago, IL
+## Infrastructure Intern — Maven Wave Partners (Jun 2023 – Aug 2023) · Chicago, IL

 - Authored comprehensive training documentation on YAML configuration and Terraform provisioning, ensuring new employees could quickly adopt and deploy Infrastructure as Code within the organization.
 - Created interactive demos embodying real-world deployment scenarios and best practices for cloud technologies, offering hands-on learning experiences that accelerated onboarding.

-## Infrastructure Intern — Maven Wave Partners (Jun 2022–Aug 2022)
+## Infrastructure Intern — Maven Wave Partners (Jun 2022 – Aug 2022) · Chicago, IL

 - Refined Terraform configurations to finalize a scalable Google Cloud Platform environment, ensuring reliable deployment practices and adherence to best practices.
 - Streamlined documentation on deployment procedures and introduced standardized processes to maintain consistent, efficient infrastructure management across the organization.

-## Infrastructure Intern — Maven Wave Partners (Jun 2021–Aug 2021)
+## Infrastructure Intern — Maven Wave Partners (Jun 2021 – Aug 2021) · Chicago, IL

 - Integrated with the Infrastructure team on the progressive implementation of a Google Cloud Platform environment using Kubernetes.
 - Engineered a secure data-sharing microservice using Kubernetes, enabling seamless data exchange between provider and third-party companies.